 Salesforce argues that the business world has a substantial responsibility in tackling climate change, and the trends back up this thinking.
 A recent survey of global CEOs found that they listed “climate change” as the top risk to their companies' growth, while sustainability investments reached $30 trillion in 2018.

-In the context of growing concern about climate change action, Salesforce is providing a modern, good value platform to help businesses take sustainability seriously on a day-to-day basis.
+In the context of growing concern about climate change action, Salesforce, the most popular CRM, is providing platform to help businesses take sustainability seriously on a day-to-day basis.
 The Sustainability Cloud platform is set to launch in December 2019.

 Big Business and Climate Change